"Go, therefore, and make disciples of all nations, baptizing them in the name of the Father, and of the Son, and of the

 Parents are required to attend a Pre-Baptismal Class before arranging the baptism of their child.
 It is recommended that they attend as early as possible, preferably during the period of pregnancy.
 Classes are offered as needed through Zoom or in person.
 Please call Leader Couple Mary & Marty Kennedy at 716-825-6327 or call the parish office at 716-823-7077 to register.

 Are you in need of the sacrament of Confirmation?
-Never been confirmed as a teen and now you are an adult?
-Contact Dawn Iacono to learn how to become Confirmed.
+Are you an adult who wasn't confirmed as a teen?
+You are not alone.
+We can help.
+Contact Dawn Iacono at email@example.com to learn how to receive the Sacrament of Confirmation as an adult.